Authored by the expert who managed and guided the team behind the Italy Property Pack

 What property types will appreciate the most in Florence in 2026?

-As of early 2026, the property type expected to appreciate the most in Florence is the renovated, energy-efficient apartment in well-connected neighborhoods slightly outside the historic core.
+As of early 2026, the property type expected to appreciate the most in Florence in 2026 is the turnkey apartment in good condition with solid energy performance, particularly those located in well-connected neighborhoods outside the very top price tier of the historic core.

 How will interest rates affect property prices in Florence in 2026?